Text generation

 do_sample: bool = True,

-"""Generate text using the Max model.
+"""Generate text using compiled MAX models.

 Args:

-tokenizer: HuggingFace tokenizer
+tokenizer: HuggingFace GPT-2 tokenizer.

-max_new_tokens: Number of tokens to generate
+max_new_tokens: Maximum number of new tokens to generate.

 Returns: